Academic Programs

 • A major has multiple concentrations, and there is a program code for each associated major/concentration combination.

-When an institution submits enrollment for academic data collection, the system looks at the associated degree level, degree acronym, and CIP Code for each student's program of study and compares it to that particular row on the DMA.
-To check enrollment sufficiently for a program listed on an institutions DMA, an institution would need to query Banner to find all enrolled students for the specified term(s) who are enrolled in any program/major code associated with the specified degree level, degree acronym, and CIP Code.
+When an institution submits enrollment for academic data collection, the system looks at the associated degree level, degree acronym, and CIP Code for each student's program of study and compares it to that particular row on the CAAP.
+To check enrollment sufficiently for a program listed on an institution's CAAP, an institution would need to query Banner to find all enrolled students for the specified term(s) who are enrolled in any program/major code associated with the specified degree level, degree acronym, and CIP Code.
 Note that CIP Codes are a bit complex in Banner.
 The USG uses 8-digit CIP codes, which in Banner comes from the 6-digit CIP Code defined by NCES (and used for National Student Clearinghouse reporting) as listed in the field STVMAJR_CIPC_CODE along with the 2-digit extension code associated with a program on the translation table SOAXREF>RGTCIPE.

 For program deactivation, there can be no new students enrolled in the proposed effective term or subsequent terms.